 Ms. Zawislak is the Immediate Past Chair of IPEC-Americas, has been a member of IPEC-Americas committees since 2001 and is a member of the Executive Committee.
 She is also President of the IPEC Federation, a global organization consisting of regional IPECs in the US, Europe, Japan, China and India.
 She is an IPEC-Americas representative on several USP related committees including the Excipients Project Team, Compendial Process Improvement Team, General Notices Project Team, has served as Chair for several Stakeholder Forums, and is a Delegate to the USP Convention.
 Priscilla has also participated for over 10 years in the International Food Additives Council and OFCA, a trade association for cellulose derivatives.
 Priscilla earned her Bachelor degrees in Biological Sciences and Chemistry from the University of Delaware.

-Bretta Lichtenhan is Head of Pharma Registrations within the Regulatory organization of the Life Science division of MilliporeSigma.
-She manages a global team of regulatory experts, focused on regulatory registration of products such as excipients, active pharmaceutical ingredients (APIs), highly potent APIs, linkers, antibodies & antibody-drug conjugates, and pharmaceutical materials for the (bio-) pharmaceutical industry.
-She is currently Chair-Elect of IPEC-America’s and has previously held roles within the association such as Vice Chair of Administrative affairs and chair of the Excipient Qualification Committee.
-Bretta has also been actively involved in the planning of ExcipientFest Americas (now Excipient World), for the last several years.
-She has over 21 years of experience in the industry with previous experience at Biopharma companies Genzyme (a Sanofi Company) and Percivia LLC.
-Bretta has worked for MilliporeSigma for over 10 years in various roles from R&D Product Development, Product Management, Regulatory Affairs and Business Development.
-Bretta has a bachelor’s degree in Biology from the University of New Hampshire and Master of Biotechnology Engineering from Tufts University.
+Bretta Lichtenhan is Head of Pharma Registrations within Pharma Food Materials organization of the Life Science division of MilliporeSigma.
+She manages a global team of regulatory experts, focused on regulatory registration of products such as active pharmaceutical ingredients (APIs), highly potent APIs, linkers, antibody-drug conjugates, excipients, and pharmaceutical materials for the (bio-) pharmaceutical industry.
+Bretta also currently serves as Chair-Elect of IPEC-Americas, an industry association focused on advocating, educating, innovating and developing best practices for excipients, with a focus on patient safety.
+She has over 22 years of experience in the industry with previous experience at Biopharma companies Genzyme (a Sanofi Company) and Percivia LLC.
+Bretta has worked for MilliporeSigma for over 10 years in various roles from R&D Product Development, Product Management, Business Development and Regulatory Affairs.
+Bretta has a bachelor’s degree in Biology from the University of New Hampshire and Master’s of Biotechnology Engineering from Tufts University in the United States.

 Ms. Skutnik is the Associate Director for Quality Intelligence at Biogen; the Chair of PDA's Pharmacopoeial Interest Group and the current Chair of IPEC-Americas.
 Her former positions include: Vice President at NSF DBA; and Director /Team Leader of Quality & Regulatory Policy at Pfizer, responsible for working with various trade associations and also developing Pfizer Positions on Quality and CMC issues.
 She has over 25 years experience and expertise in compendial activities, quality and regulatory policy, and has held a variety of positions with responsibilities in documentation, change control, analytical method validation and product launch.
 Ms. Skutnik earned a Bachelors of Science from the University of Connecticut in 1994.
 She is a member of the ICH IWG for ICH Q3D Elemental Impurities, and was also on the EWG for Q3D.
 She was the Chair of PhRMA's Compendial Liaison Team (2000-2012); and the PhRMA Topic Leader for the ICH Topic - Q4B Regulatory Acceptance of Pharmacopoeial Interchangeability.
 She is the IPEC Delegate to the ICH Assembly and ICH Informal Quality Discussion Group